Visual processing changes in people with Visual Snow Syndrome are a breakthrough in visual snow diagnosis.

 • Therefore, allowing us to illustrate the types of visual processing changes occurring in people with the condition.

-What Did The Researches Find?
+What Did The Researchers Find?

 • Fundamental execution of an eye movement towards a suddenly appearing stimulus in the visual field occurred faster in people with VSS than in the control group.